odsti/datasets/mardia_marks/README.md

 `mechanics` gives a preview with the top three rows of these data listed on page 1.

-It wasn't clear to me what the data license was.
+It wasn't clear to me what the suggested data license was.
 The R package is under the usual GPL (>= 2).

 At the time of writing, someone has a copy of the book at
 <https://statisticalsupportandresearch.files.wordpress.com/2017/06/k-v-mardia-j-t-kent-j-m-bibby-multivariate-analysis-probability-and-mathematical-statistics-academic-press-inc-1979.pdf>.